Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/sr-cluster-ssl-protocol.md

 - Save the `application.properties` file.
 10. Re-deploy the Cluster API with the updated configuration.
-This will apply the changes and enable Klaw to connect to the Kafka cluster using SSL protocol.
+This will apply the changes and enable Klaw to connect to the Apache Kafka cluster using SSL protocol.